dartmouth-cs52-16x/16X-git-map/README.md

 git config --global user.name "John Doe" git config --global user.email johndoe@example.com
 ```
+1. Ensure that the configs are set up with `cat ~/.gitconfig`. **Email** and **Name** should be filled out.

 1. Setup your SSH keys.
 If you already have generated SSH keys before, then you can skip ahead to [this step](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/#adding-your-ssh-key-to-the-ssh-agent).
 Otherwise, most of you will need to generate new SSH keys and should read this [guide](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 SSH keys will make it easier to authenticate with GitHub.

-* no other tools will be necessary but for the future here's a recommended [list of DALI recommended dev tools](https://github.com/dali-lab/dev-resources).
+- no other tools will be necessary but for the future here's a recommended [list of DALI recommended dev tools](https://github.com/dali-lab/dev-resources).

 ## 1) Clone your Respository
 **What this does:** The repository is what git uses to store your project's information.
 It contains commits and references to commits (more on this later).
 The folder on your computer becomes your *workspace*.